 2) Encoding of the message by the sender

-Once the idea is developed in the mind of the sender, it is followed by the encoding of the message into a form that can be understood by the audience.
+Once the idea is developed in the mind of the sender, the sender encodes the message into a form that can be understood by the audience.
 If the person is planning for nonverbal communication, they will speak orally.
 If they are writing a letter, they will use written words to express their thoughts and ideas.

 3) Selection of the channel that will be used for communication